luau-lang/luau/docs/_pages/library.md

 function math.round(n: number): number
 ```

 Rounds `n` to the nearest integer boundary.
+If `n` is exactly halfway between two integers, it away from 0.

 ## table library